project-akri/akri/docs/broker-development.md

 # Creating a Broker to Utilize Discovered Devices
 Akri's Agent discovers devices described by an Akri Configuration, and for each discovered device, it creates Kubernetes resources using the Device Plugin Framework, which can later be requested by Pods.
-Akri's Controller can automate the usage of discovered devices by deploying Pods that request their newly created resources.
-Akri calls these Pods brokers.
+Akri's Controller can automate the usage of discovered devices by deploying Pods that request the newly created resources. **Akri calls these Pods brokers.**

 > Background: Akri chose the term "broker" because one use case Akri initially envisioned was deploying Pods that acted
 > as protocol translation gateways.
 For example, Akri could discover USB cameras and automatically deploy a broker to